LucvandenBrand/GGJ18/README.md

 The development branch (or branches related to it) contains all active work.

 ### Master
-The master branch is contains all work that is production-ready.
+The master branch contains all work that is production-ready.
 Before anything can be merged into master, it must be approved by a pull-request!

 ## Build and Run
 This is a Unity project, so simply open the project from Unity and build it.